This piece is taken from my book, A – Z of Swansea which was published in 2016

 She remained in touch with Ernest Cowper who had saved her life.
 He wrote to her frequently and sent her presents at Easter and Christmas but, thankfully perhaps, Helen’s celebrity status in Swansea soon faded.
 She worked in a shoe shop and married John Thomas in 1931.
 Together, they had two children, including a daughter named Elizabeth after the mother she lost.
 Helen died in Swansea in 1993.
 Elizabeth, interviewed on her mother’s death, said “She rarely talked about the disaster and I know she hated the notoriety it gave her as a child.
 She retained a morbid fear of water and rarely travelled outside Wales.
 But she lived a full life until she was 84.”

-There are other books of mine available on the website, which you can find out about in the menu.
+There are other books of mine available on this website, which you can find out about in the menu.

 My most recent title is Grave Tales From Wales and you will see that in the menu.
 You can find out about it here, too.
 Just click on this link